R3Conclave/conclave-core-sdk/docs/sdk-extras/cordapp/README.md

 ## Usage

 Unlike most CorDapps this one will *only run on Linux* due to the need for an enclave.
 But don't fear: you can use virtualisation to run it on Windows and macOS as well.
-For Windows it will unfortunately require some manual work.
+For Windows and MacOS, this will unfortunately require you to do some manual work to set up a docker container (instructions below).
-On macOS you can install Docker Desktop and then use the handy `container-gradle` script found in the SDK scripts directory, which does everything for you.

 ### Linux

-1. Download an Oracle Java 8 and unpack it somewhere.
+1. Download a Java 8 jdk and unpack it somewhere.
 2. Run `./gradlew workflows:test`

 ### MacOS

-1. Download an Oracle Java 8 **for Linux** ("Linux x64 Compressed Archive") and unpack it somewhere **in your home directory**.
+1. Download a (Linux!)
+Java 8 jdk and unpack it somewhere.
-   It must be under $HOME as otherwise Docker will complain.
-For example, use `~/jdk8`.
-2. Run `env LINUX_JAVA_HOME=$HOME/jdk8 ../scripts/container-gradle workflows:test`

-If you make any mistakes during this process you may need to use the `docker ps -a` and `docker rm` commands to delete the container the script creates.
+2. Download and install docker desktop if it isn't installed already.
+Ensure that it is running.
+3. Create and enter a linux execution environment:
+    ```
+    ./gradlew enclave:setupLinuxExecutionEnvironment
+    docker run -it --rm -v ${HOME}:/home/${USER} -w /home/${USER} conclave-build /bin/bash
+    ```
+    This will mount your home directory and give you a linux shell.
+4. Change directory to your project and run the project as you would under linux:
+    ```
+    cd <project-directory>
+    ./gradlew workflows:test
+    ```

 ### Windows

-We don't have tested instructions for that at this point but you can try using WSL2 to set up an Ubuntu environment and then follow the Linux instructions.
-It should work!
-Of course, only in simulation mode.
+1. Download a (Linux!)
+Java 8 jdk and unpack it somewhere.
+2. Download and install docker desktop if it isn't installed already.
+Ensure that it is running.
+3. Create and enter a linux execution environment:
+    ```
+    .\gradlew.bat enclave:setupLinuxExecutionEnvironment
+    docker run -it --rm -v ${HOME}:/home/${env:UserName} -w /home/${env:UserName} conclave-build /bin/bash
+    ```
+    This will mount your user directory and give you a linux shell.
+4. Change directory to your project and run the project as you would under linux:
+    ```
+    cd <project-directory>
+    ./gradlew workflows:test
+    ```

+Alternatively, ubuntu 18.04 via wsl2 ([windows subsystem for linux 2](https://docs.microsoft.com/en-us/windows/wsl/install) may also prove to work for you, though this has not been extensively tested.

+For instructions involving docker, see [here](https://docs.conclave.net/system-requirements.md#running-conclave-projects) for information on how these commands may be adapted to your own project.

 ## Corda Node Identity Validation
 The [certificates](/certificates) folder contains the truststore.jks Java KeyStore that contains the Corda Root certificate authority (CA) public key